 Is it better for an ATV helmet to be loose or tight?

-Your ATV helmet of choice should neither be too loose or right.
+Your ATV helmet of choice should neither be too loose or tight.
 Instead, it should have a snug fit around your head so that you can be comfortable when wearing it.
-This way, you will not strain other parts of the body such as the forehead, chin, neck and so forth.
-Additionally, a snug fit ATV helmet will offer the much-needed protection in the event of crash landing or collision with a tree or a rock.
+This way, you will not strain other parts of the body, such as the forehead, chin, neck, and so forth.
+Additionally, a snug-fit ATV helmet will offer the much-needed protection in the event of a crash landing or collision with a tree or a rock.

 How do I know my helmet size without tape?